galanghanaf/instagram-bot/README.md

 # Instagram Bot

-Simple Instagram bot that posts a photo with captions
+Instagram bot that post a photo with captions

 # Example